kartik1365/Pdf-Search/README.md

 # Pdf-Search
-Extracting pdf data and storing the unstructured data into elasticsearch and exposing that data using a secure FastAPI to search all pdfs
+Extracting pdf data and storing the unstructured data  elasticsearch and exposing that data using  secure